Aegis Financial Consulting

 What Is Inheritance Tax?

-As already mentioned, inheritance tax is predominantly the tax paid on a deceased person’s estate, but there are some very specific circumstances where it might arise without a death occurring.
+Inheritance tax is predominantly the tax paid on a deceased person’s estate, but there are some very specific circumstances where it might arise without a death occurring.
 This guide will not be completely comprehensive, as the tax code covering inheritance tax is enormous and frankly unapproachable, but this guide will help to develop an understanding of the framework in which this tax operates.

 At the heart of inheritance tax is the main rate of inheritance tax, which is set at 40%.
 Coupled with this are a series of allowances, most notably the Nil Rate Band of £325,000 and the Residence Nil Rate Band of a further £175,000.
 These allowances in particular can be inherited by a surviving spouse, so adding them up gives rise to potentially £1 million of allowance.